bifurcationkit/BifurcationKitDocs.jl/docs/src/pd.md

 where `prm` indicates whether you want to use the method based on Poincaré return map (PRM) or the one based on Iooss method.

+## Which method to use?

+Depending on the method used for computing the periodic orbits, you have several possibilities:

+- For shooting, you can only the PRM method.
+Shooting is the preferred way for large scale systems.
+Note that the PRM method is not very precise numerically.
+- For collocation, you can use PRM and Iooss methods.
+Note that the Iooss method is the most precise.
+- For Trapezoid method, PD normal form is not yet implemented.

 ## Normal form based on Poincaré return map